What is TED talk?

 While discussing these points, Anne came up with interesting revelations about the judiciary and criminal justice.
 She promotes the use of data-driven methodologies and techniques to solve criminal cases.

-8. Storytelling and the birth of mean data: Ben Wellington
+8. Storytelling and the Birth of Mean Data, by Ben Wellington

 While delivering his speech at the TEDx event, Zack talked about the significance of data analysis and its connections with organizations, human behavior, and employee relationships.
 His discussions sparked comments from various members of the TEDx event thus unlocking new opportunities and avenues for the business world.